 The number one goal of the other driver’s insurance company is to pay you as little money as possible, and none at all if they can help it.
 They do not have your best interests at heart.
 They do not care how badly you may be injured.
 It is all about the money.
-One of the main reasons they will call you is to try to trick you into providing evidence that the accident was your fault, that any injuries you may have suffered were minor or that you didn’t have any injuries at all.
+One of the main reasons the other driver’s insurance company calls you is to try to trick you into providing evidence that the accident was your fault, that any injuries you may have suffered were minor or that you did not have any injuries at all.
 This is another good reason why you do not want to talk to the other insurance company without your lawyer present.

 These companies have two main goals in mind:

 - The first goal is to deny as many possible car accident claims as they can.

 - If they cannot deny the claim, the second goal is to negotiate the lowest possible settlement.